 The guard pushed me down into the plastic chair at the table and made sure that my cuffs were tightly secured to the bar that was directly in front of me before he left the room.
 I sat there, staring at the clock directly across from me on the concrete wall.
-It was three fourteen in the afternoon, just a little less than two hours left until visiting hours were over and the night time meals were disbursed.
+It was three fourteen in the afternoon, just a little less than two hours left until visiting hours were over and the nighttime meals were disbursed.
 I watched as my life slowly ticked away, second by second, minute by minute.

 I tore my gaze from the clock and slumped down in my chair the best that I could.
 What was taking so long?
 Didn't they know that I had given up my brief amount of time that I was allowed to be outside so that I could be in this room?
 Well, that wasn't entirely true.
-I hadn't really had a choice in the matter, but that was beside the point.
+I had been forced to be there because of some kind of prison rule, but that was beside the point.
 I was missing the little bit of freedom that I was granted.
 Even if the world outside of these walls was just as crappy as the inside was.
 There were still walls in the courtyard, so it still wasn't really freedom.

 The door opened again and a dark haired man entered with a blonde girl next to him.
 The guard stepped in behind them and shut the door, standing in front of it as though I was planning to make an escape.
 Which, might I add, I would have if I had been able to get out of the cuffs that were now so tight that I was beginning to bleed.
 It was something that I was known for, escaping, not bleeding because of the cuffs being so tight.
 That may have been my own fault, though.
 If I sat up straight, as my mother had always asked us to, then there would have been less tension.

 I looked at her.
 "Of course.
 Didn't you notice that this place is a five star hotel?"
 She opened her mouth and then closed it, glancing at the man.